 The economic (class) alliance could be easily realized.

-The capitalisis, as enrightened men, are capaple of controlling their patriotic passions most excellently when necessary.
+The capitalists, as enlightened men, are capaple of controlling their patriotic passions most excellently when necessary.

-The (national) political alliance-as a necessary consequence of the interweaving and union of economic interests, would on the other hand meet with a comparatively long resistance from the chauvin st prejudices deeply rooted in the masses.
-But the great press, so skilled in producing public opinion, in using and mis-using its influence, would certainly manage in the course of time to transform the "hereditary enemy", into a good friend, possibly the sole friend, in the eyes of the "man in the street"; at the same time a non-committal attitude would be adopted towards Russ.a, who would doubtless be granted a place in this anti-English combination.
+The (national) political alliance-as a necessary consequence of the interweaving and union of economic interests, would on the other hand meet with a comparatively long resistance for the intervention of the other hand meet with a comparatively long resistance. tance from the chauvin st prejudices deeply rooted in the masses.
+But the great press, so skilled in producing public opinion, in using and mis-using its influence, would certainly manage in the course of time to transform the "hereditary enemy", into a good friend, possibly the sole friend, in the eyes of the "man in the street"; at the same time a non-committal attitude would be adopted towards Russia, who would doubtless be granted a place in this anti-English combination.

-We must once more emphasize that the state is a tool in the hands of the ruling class, and that the democratic state serves the ends of the Lourgeoise.
-The logical consequence is, that today the French and German proletariats are incited against each other in the Ruhr area, and to-morrow they will be thrown together as friends, just as it suits the pockes of a handful of industrial magnates.
+We must once more emphasize that the state is a tool in the hands of the ruling class, and that the democratic state serves the ends of the bourgeoise.
+The logical consequence is, that today the French and German proletariats are incited against each other in the Ruhr area, and to-morrow they will be thrown together as friends, just as it suits the pockets of a handful of industrial magnates.